Ribicube/artizio-site/content/_index.md

 - 📸 **Take or Choose Photos**: Use your camera or pick from your photo library
 - 🎨 **Instant Coloring Pages**: Advanced AI converts photos to coloring-friendly outlines
+- ✏️ **Color in the App**: Use Apple Pencil or your finger to color your creations
+- 🔄 **Portrait & Landscape**: Color comfortably in any orientation
+- 🔍 **Pinch to Zoom & Pan**: Get up close for detailed coloring work
+- 💾 **Save Your Artwork**: Save colored creations directly to your Photos
-- 🖍️ **Print & Color**: Generate high-quality coloring pages ready for printing
+- 🖨️ **Print & Share**: Generate high-quality coloring pages ready for printing
 - 👨‍👩‍👧‍👦 **Family Fun**: Perfect for bonding time between parents and kids
-- 🌈 **Kid-Friendly**: Simple, colorful interface designed for children
+- 🌈 **Kid-Friendly**: Fresh, warm design that's simple for children to use

 ## Download Artizio Today!

-Ready to start creating amazing coloring pages?
-Download Artizio now and bring your photos to life!
+Ready to create and color your own masterpieces?
+Download Artizio now and turn your photos into coloring fun!

 <div style="text-align: center; margin: 2rem 0;">
   <a href="https://apps.apple.com/us/app/artizio/id6748326716" style="display: inline-block; background: linear-gradient(135deg, #667eea 0%, #764ba2 100%); color: white; padding: 1rem 2rem; text-decoration: none; border-radius: 25px; font-size: 1.2rem; font-weight: bold; margin: 0.5rem;">